1g4-mirror/pv/docs/pv.1.md

 **-d PID\[:FD\], \--watchfd PID\[:FD\]**

 :   Instead of transferring data, watch file descriptor *FD* of process
     *PID*, and show its progress.
-The **pv** process will exit when *FD* either changes to a different file, changes read/write mode, or is closed; other data transfer modifiers - and remote control - may not be used with this option.
+Other data transfer modifiers - and remote control - may not be used with this option.

-    If only a *PID* is specified, then that process will be watched, and all regular files and block devices it opens will be shown with a progress bar.
-The **pv** process will exit when process *PID* exits.
+    If a *PID* is specified without an *FD*, then that process will be watched, and all regular files and block devices it opens will be shown with a progress bar.

+    All remaining non-option arguments will also be treated as *PID*s or as *PID*:*FD* pairs.

+    The **pv** process will exit when all *FD*s have either changed to a different file, changed read/write mode, or have closed, and all *PID*s (without a specific *FD*) have exited.

 **-R PID, \--remote PID**